Betty Oldenkamp, President and CEO

 Rebecca is originally from South Dakota, growing up in Sioux Falls and graduating from Lincoln High School.

-As the Vice-President of Resource Development, Bill Peterson is responsible for all resource development activities including annual fundraising, major gift campaigns, corporate sponsorships, planned giving and communication efforts.
+As the Vice-President of Development & Foundation, Bill Peterson is responsible for all development and Foundation activities including annual fundraising, major gift campaigns, corporate sponsorships, planned giving and communication efforts.

-Bill is a native of Vermillion, South Dakota, but has lived in Sioux Falls for the past 33 years.
+Bill is a native of Vermillion, South Dakota, but has lived in Sioux Falls for more than years.
 For nearly 25 years, Bill was Vice President/Public Affairs Officer for CNA/Western Surety Company, one of the nation’s largest surety bonding companies.

 Bill served eight years in the South Dakota House of Representatives and was Majority Leader for four years.
 He is a Toll Fellow of the Council of State Governments.
-Bill has been active in state and community activities including currently chairing the Board of Directors of the Children’s Care Foundation and Sioux Council Boy Scouts.
-He is a Silver Beaver Award recipient of the Boy Scouts of America.
-Bill previously chaired the Board of Directors of the South Dakota Historical Society Foundation, Kilian Community College and Family Services, Inc. In 1994, he co-chaired Citizens for a Modern City Government, which led the citizen effort to change the form of Sioux Falls city government.
-He has been an active volunteer for Junior Achievement, Sioux Empire United Way and numerous capital campaigns in Sioux Falls.
+Bill has been active in numerous state and community activities having chaired the Children’s Care Foundation, Sioux Council Boy Scouts, South Dakota Historical Society Foundation, Kilian Community College and Family Services, Inc. and has been a volunteer for Junior Achievement, Sioux Empire United Way and in many capital campaigns.
+In 1994, Bill co-chaired Citizens for a Modern City Government, which led the citizen effort to change the form of Sioux Falls city government.
+Bill was one of the leaders in the successful effort to merge Achieve and Children’s Care Hospital and School into LifeScape.
+Bill has received numerous recognitions for his leadership including the Silver Beaver Award of the Boy Scouts of America and The University of South Dakota W.O.
+Farber 2004 Distinguished Alumni Leadership Award.

-He received his education at Vermillion High School and the University of South Dakota, Vermillion, majoring in political science.
-He was Student Body President at USD in 1972.
+He received his education at Vermillion High School and the University of South Dakota, Vermillion, where he majored in political science.

 Sheila Weber, Vice-President of Children & Youth Services